 - 164 Quality control (QC) is the systematic and planned monitoring of outputs to ensure the minimum levels of quality - 165 requirements have been met.
 For a testing laboratory, this is to ensure test processes ensures tests are working correctly - performing consistently and reliably, and results are within the expected acceptable parameters and limits.
 QC is test - orientated and ensures the results are as expected-oriented and ensures detection of any problems that arise. - 168 Proficiency testing (PT), sometimes referred to as external quality assurance or (EQA), is the determination assessment - of a laboratory's performance by when testing a standardised panel of specimens of undisclosed content.
 Ideally, PT - schemes should be run managed by an external independent provider.
 Participation in proficiency testing schemes enables - the laboratory to assess and demonstrate the their testing reliability of results by in comparison with those from other - 172 participating laboratories. - All laboratories should, where possible, participate in external proficiency testing schemes appropriate to their testing. - 174 Participation the suite of tests provided; participation in such schemes is a requirement for accredited laboratories.
 This - provides an independent assessment of the testing methods used and as well as the level of staff competence.
-If such the staff competence is a such that the staff competence - 176 schemes are not available, valid alternatives may be used, such as ring trials organised by reference laboratories, inter- - 177 laboratory testing, use of certified reference materials or internal quality control samples, replicate testing using the same - or different methods, retesting of retained items, and or correlation of results for different characteristics of a specimen.
+If such a staff competence is a staff competence in the staff competence in the staff competence is a staff competence.
+If such a staff competence is a staff competence in the staff competence is a staff competence in the staff competence is a staff competence in the staff competence in the staff competence is a staff competence in the staff competence in the staff competence is a staff competence in the staff competence in the staff competence in the staff competence is a staff competence in the staff competence in the staff competence is a staff competence in the staff competence in the staff competence is a staff competence in the staff competence in th - 176 schemes are not available, valid alternatives may be used, such as ring trials organised by reference laboratories, inter- - 177 laboratory testing, use of certified reference materials or internal quality control samples, replicate testing using the same - or different methods, retesting of retained items, and or correlation of results for different characteristics of a specimen.